rydesun/watchdir/README.md

 # watchdir

-A simple tool to find newly created files by watching several directories.
+A simple tool to find newly created files by watching several directories, and do it recursively.

-Watch at directory in shallow depth, not recursively.
+A directory is ignored in the following situations:

+- have no permission
+- is hidden by dot
+- is a symlink

 ## Usage